Get News & Updates Directly To Your Inbox

-Changing BehaviorsRecently, the AAP released updated guidelines on preventing obesity.
-These guidelines encourage parents to help change kids' eating habits and levels of activity at home to create a healthy lifestyle that can last a lifetime.
+Wondering where to start?
+The American Academy of Pediatrics (AAP) offers guidelines to help parents take real steps to prevent obesity.
+These guidelines encourage parents to help change kids' eating habits and levels of activity at home.
+By doing so, they help create a healthy lifestyle that can last a lifetime.

 What happens at home has a big effect on what kids eat and their level of activity.
 The AAP guidelines recommend some practical steps parents can take to help:

-But what about those non-stop days that last from sun up till the last soccer practice?
-Making sure your children eat well doesn’t have to take a lot of time.
-The best way to help kids eat well is to provide healthy options at every meal and snack.
+What about those non-stop days that last from sun up till the last soccer practice?
+Eating well doesn’t have to take a lot of time.
+The best way to help kids fuel up on good foods is to provide healthy options at every meal and snack.
 When they fill up on nutritious foods, they’ll have less room for unhealthy options.